Open battle between FBI and ALPHV – BlackCat

 ALPHV counters this with threats

-On the Darknet, the FBI had marked the leak page with a note saying that the page had been “seized”.
-Just a few hours later, ALPHV had the upper hand on the site again and “hijacked” the site again.
-Apparently the FBI and APLHV have the necessary access keys for the site and cannot block each other.
+On the darknet, the FBI had marked the leak page with a note saying that the site had been "seized".
+Just a few hours later, ALPHV regained control of the site and "seized" it again.
+Apparently, the FBI and APLHV have the necessary access keys for the site and cannot block each other.

-But ALPHV was able to unblock the leak page and, in its own words, has it
+But ALPHV was able to unlock the leak page again and, in its own words, "confiscated" it (Image: B2B-CS).

-🔎 But ALPHV was able to reactivate the leak page and, in its own words, “confiscated” it (Image: B2B-C-S).
+🔎 But ALPHV was able to unlock the leak page again and, in its own words, “confiscated” it (Image: B2B-CS).

-On the unblocked page, ALPHV provides the address for a new leak site that the FBI would not have access to.
-The group also blatantly threatens in Russian that they now know how the FBI used to gain access.
-The declaration of war continues: “The maximum they (editor’s note “the FBI”) have are the keys from the last month and a half, that’s about 400 companies, but now more than 3.000 companies will never receive their keys.”
-The threat continues: “Because of your actions, we are introducing new rules, or rather, we are removing ALL rules….
-Thank you for your experience, we will consider our mistakes and work even harder, we are waiting for your whining in chats and requests for discounts that no longer exist.”.
+On the unblocked page, ALPHV provides the address for a new leak site that the FBI does not have access to.
+The group also makes a rather blatant threat in Russian that they now know the FBI's route to gaining access.
+The group then goes on to declare war: "The maximum they (editor's note: "the FBI") have is the keys for the last month and a half, that is, about 400 companies, but now more than 3.000 companies will never receive their keys."
+The threat continues: "Because of your actions, we are introducing new rules, or rather, we are removing ALL rules...
+Thank you for your experience, we will take our mistakes into account and work even harder, we are waiting for your whining in chats and requests for discounts that are no longer available."

 New leak site is online – but only 6 victims